Hidden variables

 3. Click Add hidden variable.

-4. Name your variable, for example, email or name
+4. Name your variable, for example email or name.

 5. Save your changes.

-You can add as many hidden variables as you need.
-For instance, if you want to track both the respondent’s name and traffic source, create two variables: name and email
+For example, if you want to track both the respondent’s name and traffic source, create two variables: name and email.

 When you publish your survey, copy the link.
-To pass hidden variables, add them as URL parameters.
+To pass hidden variables, add them as URL parameters:

-• The first hidden variable starts with ?
+• the first hidden variable starts with ?,

-• Additional variables are separated with &
+• additional variables are separated with &.

 For example: